 The BQA ensures that qualified products can be listed on the Bluetooth website.
 In addition to the test programs, testing events ("UnplugFests") are made available to members to allow compatibility testing.
-UnplugFests (UPF) are testing events in which manufacturers or developers agree to test their products with other products in a secret closed environment.
+UnplugFests (UPP) are testing events in which manufacturers or developers agree to test their products with other products in a secret closed environment.
 There are approximately 3 UnplugFests per year.

 The participation in UnplugFests allows manufacturers and developers to find problems with their products or areas of correction or clarification that are needed in the Bluetooth specifications.
 Figure 5.3 shows the general product qualification process used by the Bluetooth special interest group (SIG) to ensure reliable operation and compatibility between Bluetooth devices.
 This example shows that the first step for product qualification is for the company to gather the program reference documents (PRDs), complete the product documentation, and submit the documents to the Bluetooth Qualification Board (BQB).
-The company then develops the prototype of the product and submits the product to a Bluetooth Qualification Test Facility (BQTF) for testing.
-The BQTF test report is then sent to the Bluetooth Qualification Board (BQB) for review.
+The company then develops the prototype of the product and submits the product to a Bluetooth Qualification Board (BQB) for review.
 If the product documentation and test results are accepted by the BQB, the product will be added to the Bluetooth qualified product list.